NoBlackBoxes/LastBlackBox/course/buildabrain/session_1/README.md

 Generating a stable voltage requires a source of electrons to maintain the *potential difference*, even when electrons are able to move between two areas of different charge.
 We can accomplish this with a (redox) chemical reaction inside the wonderfully useful device we call a **battery**.
 > [Concepts and Connections]()
 - [ ] **TASK**: Measure the voltage of a AA battery using your multimeter.
+> **Expected Result**: A single AA battery, fully charged, should have a voltage of ~1.6 Volts.
+If it is less than 1.5 Volts, then the battery is nearly *dead*.
 - *Hint*: Select the voltage ("V") setting and touch your probes to either end of the battery.
 Depending on your multimeter, you may also need to select an appropriate "range".
 For a single AA battery, you should expect to measure between 1 and 2 Volts.
 - If you are new to measuring voltage with a multimeter, then I recommend you watch this video: [NB3-Measuring Voltage](https://vimeo.com/??????)
-> **Expected Result**: A single AA battery, fully charged, should have a voltage of ~1.6 Volts.
-If it is less than 1.5, then the battery is nearly dead.

 - [ ] **TASK**: Measure the voltage of 4xAA batteries in series (end to end).
-  - *Hint*: You can use your battery holder.
 > **Expected Result**: Batteries connected in series will sum their voltages.
 You should measure four times the voltage of a single AA battery, about 6.4 Volts, from the batteries in your 4xAA holder.
+- *Hint*: You can use your battery holder.

 ### Watch this video: [Current](https://vimeo.com/1000743561)
 The rate with which electrons flow, measured in #charges/second, we call **current** and we use the units *Amperes* or the more common term *Amps* (A).